-PS.1 Explain the Role of the Financial Planner and Value of the Financial Planning Process
+PS.1 Explain the Role of a Financial Planner and the Value of Financial Planning

-Ensure the client understands the role of a financial planner and the value of the process of financial planning in identifying and meeting the client's personal goals, needs and priorities.
+Ensure the client understands your role, including the scope of services you can provide and the value of engaging in the financial planning process.
+This process includes identifying and developing recommendations for implementation and monitoring and updating the financial plan on an ongoing basis, to meet the client's personal goals, needs and priorities.